Hello, we’re Difference Engine,

 Inspired by the story of Ada Lovelace and her encounter with the Difference Engine, Felicia Low-Jimenez knew it would be the perfect name for the independent comics publishing house she would co-found.
 And thus, Difference Engine was born!
 Since 2018, the DE team has grown in size and ambition, constantly experimenting, tinkering, and inventing more ways to bring Southeast Asian stories to life through comics and graphic narratives.

-Coming from a thriving region that features a diverse array of comics cultures, Difference Engine now partners with Diamond Book Distributors to make Southeast Asian comics available in the US and the rest of the world.
+Coming from a thriving region that features a diverse array of comics cultures, Difference Engine now partners with Consortium Book Sales & Distribution to make Southeast Asian comics available in the US and the rest of the world.

 Meet the team!